palewire/first-django-admin/docs/index.rst

 What you will make
 ------------------

-This tutorial will guide you through the creating a custom Django administration panel where reporters can inspect, edit and augment a list of inductees to the Academy of Motion Picture Arts and Sciences, the elite organization that decides the Oscars.
+This tutorial will guide you through the creating a custom Django administration panel where reporters can inspect, edit and augment a list of invitees to the Academy of Motion Picture Arts and Sciences, the elite organization that decides the Oscars.

 In 2012, `a study by the Los Angeles Times <http://www.latimes.com/entertainment/movies/academy/la-et-unmasking-oscar-academy-project-html-htmlstory.html>`_ found the group is overwhelmingly white and male, which led to renewed calls to diversify the Oscar voting pool.
-By following the steps below, you will repeat The Times' work using the Academy's 2014 list of new members, creating a system to share the load of producing a follow-up story in `this vein <http://www.latimes.com/entertainment/envelope/moviesnow/la-et-mn-diversity-oscar-academy-members-20131221-story.html>`_.
+By following the steps below, you will repeat The Times' work using the Academy's 2014 list of new invitees, creating a system to share the load of producing a follow-up story in `the vein of this story <http://www.latimes.com/entertainment/envelope/moviesnow/la-et-mn-diversity-oscar-academy-members-20131221-story.html>`_.

 Prelude: Prerequisites
 ----------------------